-Due to its colours and other qualities there are many speculations on the origin of amber.
-Some people are still questioning what it should be classified as – a crystal, a mineral or perhaps a fossilized rock.
-Amber has a very interesting history which goes back several million of years.
+- Due to its colors and other qualities, there are many speculations on the origin of amber.
+Some people are still questioning what it should be classified as – a crystal, a mineral, or perhaps a fossilized rock.
+Amber has a very interesting history that goes back several million years.
 Most sellers focus only on the healing qualities of amber but there’s more to this beautiful gemstone than that.

 What is amber?

 The short answer would be – it’s a fossilized resin that came from now-extinct trees.
 But if you want a full explanation, it is agreed that the resin of those now-extinct trees must have functioned in the way or similar way to the resin that resides in conifers.
 In other words, most likely it acted as a sealant, and streaming down the trunk of a tree protected the tree from dangerous bacteria, fungus, and other threats.
 If we were to compare a tree to a human, the trunk would its epidermis while the resin would be a band-aid.

 There are two possibilities of how resin became the amber that we know and love.
 The most common theory is that the amber fell when a tree got injured and got buried under the earth where through millions of years the pressure turned it into a dense and hard substance we currently know as amber.
 Another theory is that when these now-extinct trees decayed and decomposed, they left their sap behind which through millions of years hardened into amber.
 As you say, these two theories are incredibly similar, and it is hard to say which one is the truth.

 Yes, in a way it is.
 The origins of amber go back as far as 95 million years back.
 The majority of amber found nowadays is between 30 and 95 million years old.
 Younger resin is usually softer is called “copal”.